Call Us

 • ‘There’s negative stigma around this type of thing’ (20%)

-The same survey found that, for four in ten men, it would take thoughts of suicide to compel them to ask for support for their mental health.
-The workplace is another part of life where a stigma has taken hold.
-71% of people say they would be worried about telling their employer about their mental health struggles for fear of getting a negative response.
+The same survey found that, for 4 in 10 men, it would take thoughts of suicide to compel them to ask for support for their mental health.
+The workplace is another part of life where stigma has taken hold.
+71% of people say they would be worried about telling their employer about their mental health struggles, for fear of getting a negative response.

 Substance abuse